KHANHHOANG1988/homework7/README.md

 * An animated GIF demonstrating the app functionality

-* A generated PDF of your GitHub profile
+* A screenshot of the generated readme

 * The URL of the GitHub repository